Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Introduction

-To address the above issues, this paper proposes a novel FL paradigm called FedMR ({\bf Fed}erated {\bf M}odel {\bf R}ecombination), which can effectively help the training of local models escape from local minima, while the individual characteristics of local models are still maintained.
+Inspired by the above intuition, this paper proposes a novel FL paradigm called FedMR ({\bf Fed}erated {\bf M}odel {\bf R}ecombination), which can effectively help the training of local models escape from sharp area.
 Unlike FedAvg that aggregates all the collected local models in each FL training round, FedMR randomly shuffles the parameters of different local models within the same layers, and recombines them to form new local models.
-In this way, FedMR can not only keep individual characteristics of local models at layer-level, but also derive diversified models that can effectively escape from local optimal solutions for the local training of clients.
-The main contributions of this paper can be summarized as follows: \begin{compactitem} \item We propose to use our designed fine-grained model recombination method to replace the traditional FedAvg-based model aggregation, and prove its convergence, with the aim of improving FL inference performance.
+In this way, FedMR can derive diversified models that can effectively escape local optimal solutions for the local training of clients.
+The main contributions of this paper can be summarized as follows: \begin{compactitem} \item We propose a novel FL paradigm named FedMR, which contains a newly layer-wise model recombination method to replace the traditional FedAvg-based model aggregation with the aim of improving FL inference performance.

-\item We introduce an effective two-stage training scheme for FedMR, which combines the merits of both model recombination and aggregation to accelerate the overall FL training process.
+\item We introduce a two-stage training scheme for FedMR, which combines the merits of both model recombination and aggregation to accelerate the overall FL training process.

+\item We theoretically prove the convergence of FedMR in convex scenarios and conduct empirical experiments to validate the convergence of FedMR in non-convex scenarios.

-\item We conduct extensive experiments on various models and datasets to show both the effectiveness and compatibility of FedMR.
+\item We conduct extensive experiments on various well-known models and datasets to show both the effectiveness and compatibility of FedMR.

 \end{compactitem}